 A three-year sports betting license costs a modest $250,000.
 However, there is an additional $50,000 fee for each principal – defined as any person who owns five percent or more of a permit-holding entity, as well as any individual employed in a managerial capacity for a sports betting platform on behalf of a permit holder.

 Licensed operators are charged 15 percent on all sports betting revenue in Virginia.
 This is considered a reasonable tax rate, with most states falling in the six percent to 20 percent range.

 While not strictly prohibited by law, Virginia does not have any retail sports betting locations.
 The main reason for this is the Commonwealth doesn’t have any casinos currently.

-In the meantime, bettors looking for the excitement of in-person wagering can head over to nearby Washington, D.C., where retail sports betting is available at major sports arenas and select bars and restaurants that have obtained licenses.
+In the meantime, sports bettors looking for the excitement of in-person wagering can head over to nearby Washington, D.C., where retail sports betting is available at major sports arenas and select bars and restaurants that have obtained licenses.

-Virginia Sports Betting Rules and Restrictions
+VA Sports Betting Rules and Restrictions

 Before you begin placing your bets in Virginia, it’s important to be aware of any rules and restrictions determined by state lawmakers and the Virginia Lottery, which oversees sports betting within the Commonwealth.

 Who Can Bet on Sports in Virginia?

 Most adults can legally bet on sports in Virginia through online sports betting sites and mobile apps.